xuf-95/logseq-notes-repo/pages/L1%3A A private conversation.md

 - Q:
 - Last week, i went go to threat.
 I had a very good site, the play was very interesting,  i didn't enjoy it.
 A young man and a young woman was siting behind me.
 They ware talking aloudy.
 I got very angry.
 I almost listenting.
 I turned my head, i look a man and a women angry, they are not a pencent.
-In they end i was very angry, In "Could you laught aloudly, please keep down "
+In they end i was very angry, "I can't a l" "Could you laught aloudly, please keep down "